Theatre Passe Muraille: Theatre Space

-Theatre Passe Muraille is located on Ryerson Avenue in the Alexandra Park neighbourhood of Toronto.

 The building was originally a bakery built in 1902 and has served several purposes over the decades.
 When TPM took the building over it had fallen under disrepair and large renovations were undertaken to bring the building up to the required standards.

 A second round of renovations began in 1983, the most important additions of which were the building of a large cruciform opening in the floor of the second storey and the installation of a lighting grid.
 The theatre houses two stages: the "Mainspace" which seats 185 and the "Backspace" which seats 55.